StanMihai/AWJ-2017/docs/lab/lab2.md

 Every Angular application has at least one module, RootModule.

-In this file we import all the angular structures (components, pipes, services, etc.) and declare them inside the module.
+In this file, we import all the angular structures (components, pipes, services, etc.) and declare them inside the module.

 ```bash
 @NgModule({ // decorator function used to define metadata for the module